dugokontov/til/typescript/type-predicate-functions.md

 ## Type predicate functions
+[Type predicate functions](https://www.typescriptlang.org/docs/handbook/advanced-types.html#using-type-predicates) can be used to filter out `null` and/or `undefined` values and have typescript guess correct type.

 ### Why?
-You can use [type predicate functions](https://www.typescriptlang.org/docs/handbook/advanced-types.html#using-type-predicates) to filter out `null` and/or `undefined` values and have typescript guess correct type.

-### How?
 For example if you have some `map` function that could return `undefined` for some values, and you wanted to return only not `undefined` values, code would look like this.

 ```ts